VINCI-AppliedNLP/nyha/README.md

 **NyhaLogicAnnotator:** Implements custom logic to annotate the processed text based on the identified patterns and scores.
 NyhaLogicAnnotator Summary

-The NyhaLogicAnnotator class in the gov.va.vinci.leo.nyha.ae package processes annotations of type TermPattern and assigns a NYHA value:
+The NyhaLogicAnnotator class in the gov.va.vinci.leo.nyha.ae package processes annotations of type TermPattern and assigns a NYHA value.

-**Initialization:** The initialize method sets up the annotator.

-**Annotation:** The annotate method iterates through TermPattern annotations.

 For each pattern, it creates a Logic annotation.
 It extracts the NYHA value from the pattern's anchor if it is of type NYHA_score.